zavg/Asis/README.md

 }
 ```

-just create `Asis_Logger` object (for the simplicity we bind project root directory root to the current directory)
+just create `Asis_Logger` object (for the simplicity we bind project root directory to the current directory)

 ```php
 $logger = new Asis_Logger(